firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=ghlzqtqxnzctvvajwwag&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Sun Jun  7 05:00:08 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 05:10:14 UTC 2015.

 The ipset `ib_bluetack_webexploit` has **1450** entries, **1450** unique IPs.